c0m4r/neatplan/README.md

 ## Installation

 Neatplan is intended for people who know what they are doing, or at least for those aware that this may result in the loss of access to the server over the network.
-If you're afraid, pick something else.
+If you're afraid of breaking things, pick something else.
 Although, returning to the previous network configuration method is trivial because neatplan does not introduce any invasive changes to the system.
 But before you start destroying your network configuration, however enjoyable it is, make sure you have access to some kind of remote (or local) console that will allow you to debug without direct SSH access.

 ### PyPI